mevdschee/php-crud-api/README.md

 # MySQL-CRUD-API

-Simple PHP script that adds a very basic API to a MySQL database.
+Simple PHP script that adds a very basic API to a MySQL database (or MS SQL Server 2012 or higher).

 ## Requirements